deepakmodi320/Power-BI-Revenue-Analysis/README.md

-#☕ Cafe Revenue Analysis Report using Excel and Power BI
+## ☕ Café Revenue Analysis Report using Excel and Power BI

-This project presents a real-world sales analysis for a café selling food and beverages
+This project presents a real-world sales analysis for a café offering a variety of food and beverages.
+The goal was to extract meaningful business insights using Excel for data preparation and Power BI for interactive visualization.

+---

-##❓This Report Answers the Following Business Questions
+## ❓ This Report Answers the Following Business Questions

 - Which product categories generate the highest revenue?
 - What are the monthly and quarterly revenue trends?
 - How does order volume vary across different days of the week?